 Exercises you do once and abandon don't change anything.
 Motor learning research is consistent here: you need repeated practice across sessions, not one long session, for a movement pattern to become automatic.
 Here's a routine sized to fit before coffee gets cold:

-• Minutes 3-5: One precision drill, rotating daily between over-enunciation reading, purposeful tongue twisters, and the pen-in-teeth drill (exercises 3-5)
+- Minutes 3-5: One precision drill, rotating daily between over-enunciation reading, purposeful tongue twisters, and the word-ending ladder (exercises 3-5)

 Rotate the precision and pacing drills so you're building general articulatory control, not just one narrow skill.
 Save the cold-topic stress test (exercise 10) for two or three times a week once the daily routine feels comfortable -- it's the hardest one and doesn't need to run daily.